ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/README.md

 13. Install Nginx on server
 14. Modify Nginx config to move traffic to JupyterHub and use SSL cirts
 15. Run JupyterHub as a system service using systemd
 16. Start Nginx and JupyterHub.
-Should be able to go to https://domain.org and start, run and save a Jupyter notebook.
+Should be able to go to https://mydomain.org and start, run and save a Jupyter notebook.
-17. Set JupyterLab as the default interface (instead of the regular Jupyter notebook interface)
-18. Add authentication for Google login usernames and passwords
+17. Add authentication for Google login usernames and passwords
-19. Create a custom login page
+18. Create a custom login page
-20. Pull assignments and notes down from GitHub each time a student logs into JupyterHub.
+19. Pull assignments and notes down from GitHub each time a student logs into JupyterHub.
-21. Celebrate!
+20. Celebrate!